Explosion in St. Petersburg Metro Kills 10, Wounds Over 50

 “So far, we say it was an unidentified explosive device as investigators and the Federal Security Service’s bomb specialists are to establish the exact cause of this explosion,” Andrei Przhezdomsky, a spokesman for the National Antiterrorist Committee, told state-run news outlet Russia 24.

 No group or individual has claimed responsibility for attack and Russia hasn’t blamed terrorism yet.
+Islamic State supporters, however, said on Monday that the attack was in retaliation for Russia’s actions in Syria.
+Russian state television, meanwhile, is implying a connection between the attack and last week’s anti-corruption protests.

 One top Russian official initially called it a terrorist attack, but backtracked after Russian President Vladimir Putin said authorities were looking into “all possible causes, terrorism as well as common crime.”
 There were also reports of a second explosion at Sennaya Ploshchad, but that appeared to just be smoke.
 There was just one explosion.

 Some speculated that, if it were a terror attack, it was perhaps timed to coincide with Putin’s visit.
 He was in St. Petersburg, his hometown, on Monday.